javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 Regular functions return only one, single value (or nothing).

 Generators can return ("yield") multiple values, one after another, on-demand.
-They work great with [iterables](info:iterable), allowing to create data streams with ease.
+They work great with [iterables](info:iterable), allowing us to create data streams with ease.

 ## Generator functions

-To create a generator, we need a special syntax construct: `function*`, so-called "generator function".
+To create a generator, we need a special syntax construct: `function*`, the so-called "generator function".

 It looks like this: